-- sales or leases of real property in Illinois; - leases or rentals of tangible personal property, to the extent it is located in Illinois during the rental period; - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is a dealer from a customer who is a resident of Illinois (for individuals) or who is commercially domiciled in Illinois (for all other customers).
-A taxpayer without actual knowledge of the residence or commercial domicile of a customer may use the customer's billing address. - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is not a dealer in that property, if the income-producing activity is performed in Illinois or if the income-producing activity is performed inside and outside Illinois, and a greater proportion of the income-producing activity is performed inside Illinois rather than outside Illinois, based on performance costs; or - in all other cases, if the services are received in Illinois.
+- · sales or leases of real property in Illinois; - leases or rentals of tangible personal property, to the extent it is located in Illinois during the rental period; - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is a dealer in that property from a customer who is a resident of Illinois (for individuals) or who is commercially domiciled in Illinois (for all other customers).
+A taxpayer without actual knowledge of the residence or commercial domicile of a customer may use the customer's billing address. - interest, net gains, and other items of income from intangible personal property received by a taxpayer who is not a dealer in that property, if the income-producing activity is performed in in all other cases, if the services are received in Illinois.

+Illinois or if the income-producing activity is performed inside and outside Illinois, and a greater proportion of the income-producing activity is performed inside Illinois rather than outside Illinois, based on performance costs; or